MatheusAlvarez/DSMovie/README.md

 # Sobre o projeto
 https://matheus-maia-alvarez-dsmovie.netlify.app/

-DSMovie é uma aplicação full stack web e mobile construída durante a **Semana Spring React**, evento organizado pela [DevSuperior](https://devsuperior.com "Site da DevSuperior").
+DSMovie is a full stack web and mobile application built during the **Spring React Week**, an event organized by [DevSuperior](https://devsuperior.com "Site da DevSuperior").

-A aplicação consiste em uma página web com a listagem de alguns filmes.
-A página permite a interação dos usuários através das avaliações dos filmes listados no app web.
+The application consists of a web page with a list of some movies.
+The page allows user interaction through ratings of movies listed in the web app.

 ## Layout mobile
 ![Mobile 1](https://github.com/MatheusAlvarez/DSMovie/blob/main/_assets/mobile1.png) ![Mobile 2](https://github.com/MatheusAlvarez/DSMovie/blob/main/_assets/mobile2.png)